sharul-ayub/nyc-taxi-hive-performance-analysis/README.md

 ```
 ### SQL Scripts
 <p align="justify">
-All SQL scripts related to Hive table creation, data transformation, and query execution are available in the [`sql/`](./sql/) folder of this repository.
+All SQL scripts related to Hive table creation, data transformation, and query execution are available in the
+<a href="./sql/">sql folder</a> of this repository.
 </p>

 ## Example Query (External Textfile)